xxlllz/ODE-based-RL/README.md

-# 《ODE-based Recurrent Model-free Reinforcement Learning for POMDPs》
+# ODE-based Recurrent Model-free Reinforcement Learning for POMDPs
+# 3D Face Reconstruction with the Geometric Guidance of Facial Part Segmentation

-[Recurrent Model-Free RL Can Be a Strong Baseline for Many POMDPs]: https://github.com/twni2016/pomdp-baselines The code has not been fully refactored.
-But the baseline and codebase could be found in [Recurrent Model-Free RL Can Be a Strong Baseline for Many POMDPs].
+The code is highly built on [Recurrent Model-Free RL Can Be a Strong Baseline for Many POMDPs](https://github.com/twni2016/pomdp-baselines)
-Modifying the recurrent model with GRU-ODE proposed in our work could generally work.
+The code has not been fully refactored.

 ## New
 Maybe there are some bugs or issues that have not been solved, I will continue to work on these issues.